 This citrus-floral scent is inspired by the Italian Riviera.
 Hepburn loved fragrance, and this was an early signature scent of hers, worn during the filming of We Go to Monte Carlo.
 With notes of orange flower, oriental neroli, and fresh grapefruit, it’s a delightful fragrance perfect for spritzing on day-to-day.

-Philip Kingsley Elasticizer Pre-Shampoo Treatment
+Philip Kingsley ElasticiSer Pre-Shampoo Treatment

 In 1974, after years of treatment and styling on set, Hepburn had damaged hair and asked the British hair and scalp specialist for help restoring her hair to its bouncy, beautiful, healthy origins.
-She was thrilled with the results and had jars of the cult-favorite product sent to her home in Switzerland for years.
+She was thrilled with the results and had jars of the cult-favourite product sent to her home in Switzerland for years.

 Erno Laszlo Sea Mud Deep Cleansing Bar

 Hepburn famously said, “I owe 50 percent of my beauty to my mother and the other 50 percent to Erno Laszlo.”
-She attributed her clear, gorgeous skin tone to this charcoal-colored soap.
+She attributed her clear, gorgeous skin tone to this charcoal-coloured soap.
 It uses mineral-rich Dead Sea mud to fight blemishes and clear the skin’s appearance leaving it feeling purified but not stripped.

-Estée Lauder Pure Color Envy Sculpting Lipstick
+Estée Lauder Pure ColoUr Envy Sculpting Lipstick

 Givenchy ‘L’Interdit’ Eau de Toilette Spray